 IMBA especially helps our young scientists on their path towards excellence in research.
 Key assets of IMBA include an outstanding infrastructure, a world-renowned team of interdisciplinary scientists, and a vibrant and synergistic environment in one of the world´s top-ranked places to work and live.

-Our fourteen different research groups aim to decipher molecular processes in cells: the fields of research comprise molecular and cell biology, stem cell and organoid research, small RNA biology, neurobiology, disease modelling and epigenetics.
+Our fifteen different research groups aim to decipher molecular processes in cells: the fields of research comprise molecular and cell biology, stem cell and organoid research, small RNA biology, neurobiology, disease modelling and epigenetics.
 All researchers at IMBA benefit from a unique infrastructure with state-of-the-art technologies and various research facilities (including microscopy, bioinformatics, sequencing) offered at the Vienna BioCenter.

 Curiosity, passion for knowledge, academic freedom, and pioneer spirit drive us to answer outstanding questions, make novel discoveries, and even launch completely new fields of research.
 At IMBA, scientists aim to solve unsettled issues in molecular biology that have not only scientific but also societal implications, and that bear the potential for cutting-edge technologies.
 Basic research is a key driver of innovations, paving the way for the development of novel therapies and strategies to tackle public health challenges like infertility, cancer, diabetes, heart disease, neurodegeneration, and aging.